interactions-py/template/CONTRIBUTING.md

 creating an issue would be considered excessive.
 Although, issues are very much encouraged to exercise organization in the development ecosystem.

+**- When contributing, please work in the relevant version branch, and target such branch on pull request creation.**

 ## Code of Conduct

 ### Our Standards